primiano/perfetto-docs/docs/guides/memory.md

-# Investigating Memory Usage on Android
+# Memory Usage on Android

 ## Prerequisites
 This tutorial assumes you are running Android 11 or newer on your phone, and